-In December alone in Florida, there were just under 32,000 auto accidents.
-There are always a lot of accidents over the Christmas and New Year holidays, and in this post, we’ll talk about the most common reasons for negligent driving during the holidays, and we’ll discuss whether you may have grounds for an auto accident lawsuit.
+Even with the pandemic, there were over 341,000 auto accidents in the state of Florida.
+Since a good share of those accidents occur over the Christmas and New Year holidays, we’re going to cover the most common reasons for negligent driving during the holidays and we’ll discuss whether you may have grounds for an auto accident lawsuit.

 Drivers are distracted all year round, but at the holidays, everyone is so busy that distracted driving is a big problem.
 Some drivers are distracted due to shopping, and others are visually distracted by light displays.
 The top reason drivers are distracted is because they are using their mobile devices while driving.

 Drivers may also be distracted by eating, conversations, personal grooming, makeup application, or even reading.
 Any of these activities are dangerous because they take the driver’s focus away from the road.
 If the other driver in your accident was distracted, negligence will be a factor in your case.

 The holidays can involve staying up late for parties or long hours of travel.
 A fatigued driver can be just as dangerous as a drunk driver in an accident.
 Fatigued drivers are not as alert and can cause many types of accidents.
 If fatigue affected the other driver in your accident, he or she may be held liable for damages.

 Drinking and drug use spikes over the holidays.
 Some people use substances to deal with stress.
 Others don’t drink often, but they do drink socially during the holidays.
 If those people get behind the wheel while intoxicated, they can cause serious accidents.
 Alcohol or drugs may have played a role in your accident too.